sdemyanov/ConvNet/README.md

 - f - fully connected layer.
 Must contain the "length" field that defines the number of its outputs.
 Must be the last one.
 For the last layer the length must coincide with the number of classes.
 May also contain the "dropout" field, that determines the probabilty of dropping the input(!) elements.
 Should not be too large, otherwise it drops everything.

 All layers except "i" may contain the "function" field, that defines their action.
 For:
-- c and f - it defines the non-linear function.
-It can be either "sigm" or "relu", for sigmoids and rectified linear units respectively.
-The default value is "sigm".
+- c and f - it defines the non-linear transformation function.
+It can be "soft", "sigm" or "relu", for softmax, sigmoid and rectified linear unit respectively.
+The default value is "relu".
 - f - it can also be "SVM", that calculates the SVM error function.
 See [this article](www.cs.toronto.edu/~tang/papers/dlsvm.pdf) for the details.
 Has been tested only for the final layer.
 - s - it defines the pooling procedure, that can be either "mean" or "max".
 The default value is "mean".